Reducing the burden on urgent and emergency care services for patients requiring low acuity advice and treatment.

 - be assessed by the pharmacy, potentially being referred to other health and social care professionals, where appropriate

 Patients who wish to consult their GP or other health care provider for their condition are still free to do so.

 The North East CPRS will run from 1 April 2018 until 30 September 2018.

 Register to provide the service

-If you are a pharmacy within the specified North East areas and you intend to provide the service between 4 December 2017 and 31 March 2018, you must register your pharmacy’s details with NHS England first by completing the form on the link below from 1 November 2017.
+If you are a pharmacy within the specified North East areas and you intend to provide the service between 1 April 2018 and 30 September 2018, you must register your pharmacy’s details with NHS England first by completing the form on the link below.

 This is an online signup so there's no need to return a signed SLA to NHS England.